-Hurricane Lee: Projected path, maps and hurricane tracker
+Hurricane Lee strengthens to Category 4: Projected path, maps and tracker

-Hurricane Lee, now churning over the Atlantic Ocean, is forecast to rapidly intensify to an extremely dangerous major hurricane.
+Hurricane Lee, now churning over the Atlantic Ocean, intensified very rapidly on Thursday, strengthening from a Category 2 hurricane to a Category 4 hurricane.

-Lee, which strengthened from a tropical storm to a hurricane on Wednesday, is forecast to become a Category 5 hurricane with winds of 160 mph by Friday.
+Lee is forecast to become a Category 5 hurricane with winds of 160 mph by Thursday night.

 MORE: Hurricane preparedness tips and resources to help keep your family safe